State of Swift 2026

 When: Late 2026 (speculative)

 Action: Plan for major migration work if Swift 7 ships.
 Begin adopting Swift 6.2's approachable concurrency defaults now to ease future transitions.
-Monitor Swift Evolution proposals for breaking changes discussion.
+Track Swift Evolution proposals for breaking changes discussion.

 4. AWS and Cloud Platform Expansion